-There are times when the Camino is a grind…this stage is one of them; it’s long, has a lot of ascents/descents, and there’s only about one square yard of shade on the whole trip.
+There are times when the Camino is a grind…this stage is one of them; it’s long, lots of ups and down, and there’s only about one square yard of shade on the whole trip.
 That was tough on this warm, sunny day.

 What propelled us onward was the thought of a rest day.
 Our bodies – muscles, joints, tendons, ligaments, blisters, and the great distance between our ears – were beginning to adjust to the reality of pilgrimage.
 All we needed to level-up on this pilgrim journey was a chance for our bodies to heal.
-We would get the day of rest if we could make it to Logroño.
+All we had to do was make it to Logroño.

-Reaching Viana was my favorite part of today’s hike, it’s about 2/3 of the way into the trip.
-The day’s walk was a struggle for me – knowing that Logroño represented rest was a blessing and a curse; it was a blessing in the hope it provided if we could just make it there.
-A curse in that with each step, it seemed more elusive.
-Because of the tough day, I adopted “struggle” as the word to guide my introspection.
-Dragging into Viana, we stopped at the first restaurant/bar for an ice-cold Estrella, a nice elixir for the weary pilgrim as long as the pilgrim supplements with plenty of water.
-The second thing I encountered in Viana is this ornate relief in the entry to a church in the center of town.
+Viana was the highlight of today’s slog, it’s about 2/3 of the way into the trip.
+Dragging into town, we stopped at the first open bar for an Estrella and a reconnoiter of what was left of the day.
+After the beer, we struggled down Calle Mayor.
+Here I encountered the ornate relief in the entry to a church in the center of town.
 It depicts the story of ultimate struggle and reminded me of the reality of struggle as we walk through this life.

 Not far from this relief was the grave marker for Cesare Borgia, this might be of interest to you if you’ve read “The Prince” by Machiavelli or have watched one of the two Borgia mini-series on Netflix.
 I’ve been interested in the story of Cesare Borgia and his father, Rodrigo Borgia (aka, Pope Alexander VI) for a while.
 It’s a fascinating story of church failure, spiritual abuse, and the capacity of man for good or evil.

-We trudged into Logroño in the late afternoon and made a bee-line to the hotel we had reserved for the night.
+We trudged into Logroño in the late afternoon and made a beeline to the hotel we had reserved for the night.
 For the sake of rest, we opted out of the albergue scene for one night and treated ourselves to a night in the local Marriott.
-I will write more about this later in the “what I would do differently” chapter…